+All children in the school deserve high-quality first class teaching.
+The SEND lead works closely with the headteacher on the school development plan and creates an action plan of training and focuses based on this with SEND children in mind.
 An annual audit of training needs for staff is made, considering the school's priorities and personal professional development.
-Support is given to new members of staff and training that addresses children's specific needs.
+Particular support is given to new members of staff and training that addresses children's specific needs.
 We are constantly in touch with outside organisations and experts to ensure that our provision is up-to-date and having the most impact on children's learning and progress,